chickenjs/ChickenDiscBOT/README.md

 # ChickenDiscBOT
-a bot for discord, that is kind of picky
+a bot for discord, that is kind of picky.

+created for nodejs, with discordjs